f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-k8s/automation-workflow.rst

 Workflow Steps
 -----------------

--  For deploying WAF on k8s, please copy the `waf-k8s-apply.yml <.github/workflows/waf-k8s-apply.yml>`__ to root folder .github/workflows folder.
+-  For deploying WAF on k8s, please copy both yml files in workflow folder to root folder .github/workflows folder.
+   For ex: `waf-k8s-apply.yml <.github/workflows/waf-k8s-apply.yml>`__
 -  Login to Distributed Cloud, click on `Multi-Cloud-Connect`, navigate to `Site Management` and then to `Site Tokens` as shown below
 .. image:: /workflow-guides/waf/f5-xc-waf-on-k8s/assets/site-token.jpg
 -  Create a site token with CE site name (`ce-k8s`) and copy the ID